OceanBioME/OceanBioME.jl/paper/paper.md

 ![Here we show the annual average surface phytoplankton concentration from a near-global NPZD model run.
 It shows reasonably good reproduction of large-scale patterns for such a simple and uncalibrated model but demonstrates further work such as nutrient input from rivers and tuning physics parametrisations that are required in the future.
-We ran this model with a 1° horizontal resolution and 48 (irregularly spaced) vertical points, and it took around 45 minutes per year to run on an Nvidia A100 GPU.
+We ran this model with a 1° horizontal resolution and 48 (irregularly spaced) vertical points.
+It took around 45 minutes per year to run on an Nvidia A100 GPU when integrating the physics, or around 5 minutes per year when using pre-calculated velocity fields.
 Figure made with `Makie.jl` [@makie]. \label{global}](phytoplankton.png)

 The biologically active particles built into ``OceanBioME.jl`` are particularly useful for OCDR applications.